-- Patients are currently being followed for overall survival and other protocol specified endpoints.
-Two hundred ninety eight (298) events (deaths) must occur among the 2 main comparator groups (almost 800 patients out of the 928 patients enrolled) to be able to assess if the primary endpoint of this pivotal Phase 3 study has been met - A 10% improvement in overall survival in patients treated with Multikine treatment regimen plus Standard of Care (SOC) vs. patients treated with SOC alone - The last patient was enrolled in the study in September 2016 - The study protocol assumes an overall survival rate of about 55% at 3 years for the SOC treatment group alone, but obviously patients die beyond 3 years - Approximately 135 patients were enrolled in the study from 2011 to 2013, about 195 were enrolled in 2014, about 340 in 2015, and about 260 in 2016 - The scientific literature does not suggest an improvement in survival rates for the patients enrolled in our Phase 3 study for the past 10 years - "In contrast to declines for the most common cancers, death rates rose from 2012 through 2016 for ... sites within the oral cavity and pharynx ..."
+- The study started in early 2011 and the last patient was enrolled in September 2016. - All cancer patients have been in the study for 3 to 8.5 years. - Patients are currently being followed for overall survival and other protocol specified endpoints.
+Two hundred ninety eight (298) events (deaths) (Event-Drive study) must occur among the 2 main comparator groups (almost 800 patients out of the 928 patients enrolled) to be able to assess if the primary endpoint of this pivotal Phase 3 study has been met - A 10% improvement in overall survival in patients treated with Multikine treatment regimen plus Standard of Care (SOC) vs. patients treated with SOC alone - The study protocol assumes an overall survival rate of about 55% at 3 years for the SOC treatment group alone, but obviously patients continue to die from cancer and other causes beyond 3 years - "In contrast to declines for the most common cancers, death rates rose from 2012 through 2016 for ... sites within the oral cavity and pharynx ..."
 (American Cancer Society, January 8, 2019)